 The C-14 concentrations reported by both Health and Energy for groundwater samples collected in 2016 and 2017 at well 199-K-106A were anomalously high compared to historical data.
-However, for this 2018 reporting period, the concentrations are similar to those prior to 2016, as shown in Figure 3.2.4.
+However, both the 2018 and 2019 (this reporting period) concentrations are similar to those prior to 2016.

 Health and Energy concentrations for the gamma emitting radionuclides Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 are all in good agreement, and most concentrations are below detection limits.
-Both Health and Energy commonly detect Co-60 and Cs-137 from groundwater wells within Hanford's 200 Area.
+Both Health and Energy commonly detect Co-60 and Cs-137 from groundwater wells within Hanford's 200 Area, and this remains true for 2019.
+As an example, Figure 3.2.4 shows the historical Co-60 concentrations in groundwater well 299-E28-24 from Hanford's 200 East Area.
+Concentrations of Cs-137 in 200 Area wells can reach several hundred picocuries per liter.

-Health and Energy gross alpha concentrations in water samples are in fair agreement.
-Because of the large range in concentration values, the high and low concentration data are shown separately in Figures 3.2.5 and 3.2.6, respectively.
-The 19 low concentration results are in good agreement (Figure 3.2.6), while the two high concentration results are in poor agreement (Figure 3.2.5).
+Health and Energy gross alpha concentrations in water samples are in good agreement.
+Because of the large range in concentration values, gross alpha results for concentrations less than 70 pCi/L (20 of the 22 samples) are shown in Figure 3.2.5.
+Not shown in the figure, higher concentrations up to 36,000 pCi/L were measured at 200 East Area well 299-E33-344, which historically has high concentrations of gross alpha.
+The split results are in good agreement.
 Historically, split gross alpha concentrations in water samples range from good to fair agreement.